AFRICAN SLAVERY

 Tree Bark was use as the canvas for this painting of an African woman that was gifted to the UGRR Secret Quilt Code African Artifact Collection

-Tree bark fabric map showing slaving route from
+Tree bark fabric map showing slaving route from Zambia slave tree thru Tanzania to the Coast |

 Don't look in English even in America.